yulizhou/leetcode-exercise/Array/README.md

 ## 122. Best Time to Buy and Sell Stock II
 The test cases of OJ may have missed some cases.
 The most intuitive way is to check if the next price higher than the current price and buy & sell if it is.
 Otherwise we do nothing.
 This solution passes OJ but there's a situation that we may not have the chance to sell because there's a consecutive downfall.

+## 167. Two Sum II - Input array is sorted
+The basic idea is that if a sum is smaller than the target, then the smaller number must be too small and should be a larger number.
+If a sum is larger than the target, then the larger number must be too large and should be smaller.
+Based on the logic, we can maintain two pointers from two ends of the array and iterating to the middle.
+This only works if the array is sorted.

 ## 566. Reshape the Matrix
 A straightforward way is to iterate over the original matrix and maintain two pointers as the new row and new column pointing to the corresponding position in the new matrix.